nxame/awesome/README.md

 - [nat/openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop
 - [navikt/aksel](https://github.com/navikt/aksel) - Navs designsystem og Aksel-portalen
 - [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀
+- [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
+Built on top of popular and modern technologies such as Next JS, Tailwind, Prisma, and Stripe.
 - [nextify-limited/saasfly](https://github.com/nextify-limited/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
 - [nextjs/saas-starter](https://github.com/nextjs/saas-starter) - Get started quickly with Next.js, Postgres, Stripe, and shadcn/ui.
 - [nodeca/pica](https://github.com/nodeca/pica) - Resize image in browser with high quality and high speed